Estadio Santiago Bernabéu, Madrid, 29.06.1982

-Jupp Derwall’s squad came into the game with a number of injury problems: Karl-Heinz Rummenigge once more had entered a tournament not fully fit, while the dynamic midfield playmaker Hansi Müller had never really been a mainstay of the side on account of his persistent fitness problems.
+Jupp Derwall’s squad would come into the game with a number of injury problems: Karl-Heinz Rummenigge once more had entered a tournament not fully fit, while the dynamic midfield playmaker Hansi Müller had never really been a mainstay of the side on account of his persistent fitness problems.
 The selection was highly defensive: Müller aside, there was little pace in the midfield – the emphasis appeared to be on solidity and dependability.
-Rummenigge was left on his own up front, with support coming in the form of Uwe Reinders – a solid and dependable journeyman – rather than the impish Pierre Littbarski who had been left on the bench.
+Rummenigge would be left on his own up front, with support coming in the form of Uwe Reinders – a solid and dependable journeyman – rather than the impish Pierre Littbarski who would start on the bench.

 On what was a dry and warm evening in the Spanish capital, Brazilian referee Arnaldo Cézar Coelho got things underway in front of a capacity crowd of seventy-five thousand people – neutral Spaniards, Germans and a particularly vociferous English contingent. the Nationalmannschaft were in their traditional black and white Trikot, while Ron Greenwood’s side sported their now cult red away shirt with red white and blue trim and white shorts.

-It was England that started off in the more positive vein.
+England would make the more positive start, while the Germans would take their time settling down.
 Toni Schumacher was almost immediately being tested by a Steve Coppell cross-cum-shot that was tipped over the bar, before Ray Wilkins launched a long-ranged effort which was easily collected by the German ‘keeper.
-While England were content to launch long-range efforts, little effort was being made to pressure the Germans when they were on the ball.
-It took until the twelfth minute for the Mannschaft to launch their first attack on the England goal, with Hansi Müller blasting his own long-range effort well over the bar.
+While England remained content to launch long-range efforts, little effort was being made to pressure the Germans when they were on the ball.
+It took until the twelfth minute for the Mannschaft to launch their first real attack on the England goal, with Hansi Müller blasting his own long-range effort well over the bar.

-Germany’s best man on the pitch was the bearded veteran Breitner, who after his earlier run down the right now popped up on the left before charging through two defenders and launching a shot on goal.
-Shilton was equal to the task however, as he turned the ball around the post for a corner – which came to nothing.
-With both sides not prepared to risk anything, the first half petered to a close.
+Germany’s best man on the pitch would be the bearded veteran Breitner, who after his earlier run down the right now popped up on the left before charging through two defenders and launching a shot on goal.
+Shilton would be equal to the task however, as he turned the ball around the post for a corner – which came to nothing.
+With both sides not prepared to chance their arms and risk anything, the first half petered to a predictable close.

-If the first half had been short on excitement, the second forty-five minutes were not much better.
-The first fifteen minutes saw both sides cancelling each other in midfield, and whether out of frustration or perhaps even boredom Jupp Derwall decided on replacing the pedestrian Reinders with Pierre Littbarski.
+If the first half had been short on excitement, the second forty-five minutes would not be much better.
+The first fifteen minutes saw both sides cancelling each other in midfield, and whether out of frustration or perhaps even boredom Jupp Derwall would decide on replacing the pedestrian Reinders with the more adventurous Pierre Littbarski.
 It didn’t appear to make much of a difference however, as the game just appeared to tick along to its inevitable goalless end.
 While the German team were prepared to occasionally offer a sharp surge into the opposition half, England seemed to be only prepared to play the long-ball game.
-On seventy minutes the referee finally reached for his pocket after Robson was sent sprawling by Uli Stielike – perhaps the official was getting a little restless too.
+On seventy minutes the referee finally reached for his pocket after Robson was sent sprawling by Uli Stielike – a sign that the official was perhaps getting a little restless too.

-With just over fifteen minutes to go Derwall appeared to up the ante by throwing on Klaus Fischer for the disappointing Hansi Müller.
+With just over fifteen minutes left on the clock Derwall appeared to up the ante by throwing on Klaus Fischer for the disappointing Hansi Müller.
 With two out and out forwards on the field in the form of Rummenigge and Fischer, it looked as though the Nationaltrainer was trying to make a last-ditch attempt to win the game.

 Five minutes from time some great work in midfield provided Rummenigge with the space and time to line up a ferocious right-footed shot.
 The shot was clean and true, and with Shilton beaten all ends up the ball clattered hard against the bar and out.
 It would be the closest either side came to breaking deadlock, but had the ball found the back of the net it would have been harsh on an England side that had not been dominated sufficiently to merit a defeat.

 With the crowd growing increasingly restless in the wait for the final whistle, the Brazilian referee duly obliged by playing not even half a minute of injury time.
-It was the third draw between the two sides in three World Cup finals meetings, but on this occasion there would be no extra time to settle the result.
+It would be the third draw between the two sides in three World Cup finals meetings, but on this occasion no extra time to settle the result and determine a winner.
 Both teams headed away from the Bernabéu with a share of the points, with games against hosts Spain to come.